tls-attestation/use-cases-and-properties/draft-mihalcea-seat-use-cases.md

 and a lightweight refresh mechanism is beneficial towards re-evaluating the peer's state.

+## Runtime Attestation

+Evidence collected at certificate issuance or during the initial TLS handshake reflects only the platform’s state at that moment.
+It cannot guarantee that the platform remains trustworthy for the lifetime of the certificate or even for the duration of the TLS session.
+As a result, such static evidence is insufficient in environments where the platform may change state after the connection is established.

+Runtime attestation addresses this gap by allowing the Relying Party (RP) to request fresh attestation evidence after the TLS connection is active, or periodically during long-lived sessions.
+This is necessary when the platform has attributes that can change during the session and may affect its trustworthiness, such changes cannot be detected from evidence collected earlier.
+For example, the Evidence may include dynamic parameters such as runtime configuration flags (e.g., FIPS mode), where a device may enter or exit an approved mode.

 ## Privacy Preservation

 The solution does not degrade the privacy of a standard TLS connection.
 Evidence